maupilia/SRT/sphinx/Continuum/C-band/SARDARA/start-obs.rst

     ``> initialize=SC00S`` for full-Stokes observations or
     ``> initialize=SC00`` for total intensity observations.

+    Important note: both SARDARA configurations SC00S and SC00 are set to work with a default bandwidth of 1500 MHz and 1024 channels.
+Only in the event that you wanted to observe with different bandwidth and/or channel values you have to set the parameters of the backend as follows.

 #.
 Set the different parameters of the backend :